Kidney Removal (Nephrectomy) Postoperative Instructions

 After anesthesia, begin with clear liquids.
-You may take what you like to eat or drink.
+If no nausea, you may then eat and drink what you like.
 Depending on how you feel the following day, you may resume your normal diet.
 The appetite may be diminished the first several days at home.
 Drink plenty of water and avoid heavy meals.
 Eat plenty of vegetables and fruit to avoid constipation.

-- Be sure to walk at least six times per day.
+Be sure to walk at least six times per day.
 This helps prevents blood clots in the legs, which can travel to the lung and become life-threatening.
 You may go up and down stairs.
 You may take walks outside.
 You may go up and down stairs.
 You may tire easily with minimal activity.

-You may take a shower as you normally do.
-You may allow the water to run over the incision then pat dry.
+Shower daily.
+Let the water to run over the incision then pat dry.
 Avoid submerging in water until incisions have healed completely, about two days.
 You may have staples in the incision.
-These will be removed postoperatively.
-You do not need to place anything over the incision but may place a gauze if there is oozing or spotting.
+You do not need to place anything over the incision.
+You may place over-the-counter gauze and tape if there is oozing or spotting.

-- You can obtain good pain relief by taking two acetaminophen (Tylenol) every four hours while awake if needed for pain.
+You may take two acetaminophen (Tylenol) every four hours while awake if needed for pain.
 You may use this regimen the first several days.
-You will also get a prescription for pain pills.
-You can use these prescription pain pills in addition to acetaminophen every four hours.
+You may also get a prescription for pain pills.
+You can use prescription pain pills in addition to acetaminophen every four hours.
 The prescription medication may contain acetaminophen.
-Do not exceed 4000 mg acetaminophen per day.
+Do not exceed 3000 mg acetaminophen per day.

-- You may receive a prescription for a stool softener to avoid straining after surgery.
+You may receive a prescription for a stool softener to avoid straining after surgery.
 Take plenty of fiber and water or over the counter stool softener to avoid constipation.
 It may take a few days to have your first bowel movement after surgery.
 You may use over the counter MiraLAX, milk of magnesia, docusate (Colace), senna (SennaGen, Senokot), Dulcolax (bisacodyl).
 You may use over-the-counter suppositories [such as Dulcolax (bisacodyl)] or enemas (such as Fleets).

 Skin staples are typically removed at a nurse visit 1 week after surgery.
-You will need a postoperative visit in approximately 7-10 days after your discharge.
-If surgical staples are placed in the incision, they are typically removed at that time.
-Call the office to make an appointment if you do not already have one.
+You will need a postoperative visit in approximately 7-14 days after your surgery to review the pathology report with your surgeon.
+Call the office to make these appointments if you do not already have them.

-Fever over 101°F, difficulty breathing, chest pain, palpitations, nausea or vomiting, leg swelling or pain in one leg.
+Fever over 101°F, difficulty breathing, chest pain, palpitations, nausea or vomiting, swelling or pain in one leg.
 Come to the Emergency room if the office is closed.Print Page

 Contact us to request an appointment or ask a question.
 We're here for you.